 The highest car insurance prices in Canada are just beyond the Toronto city limits.
 Brampton and Vaughan add about another $100 to the already high rates found in northern Toronto, with average rates about $2,500 for 2015.

 Things to Consider When Buying Auto Insurance in Toronto

-Whether a first time buyer or renewing for another year, an Ontario motorist faces auto insurance choices that balance coverage and cost.
+Whether a first-time buyer or renewing for another year, an Ontario motorist faces auto insurance choices that balance coverage and cost.
 As Canada’s most expensive province for car insurance, many insurance consumers are chiefly concerned with price and keeping it down.
-This strategy may leave them wanting for coverage if the worst occurs.
+This strategy may leave them wanting coverage if the worst occurs.